 ‘Steps’ outline the thing you are trying to do and house the actions.
 For example if you are clicking a product the step might be ‘Add Apple to Cart’ and inside that will be the actions for physically loading the page, clicking and capturing.

-To add a step click the ‘Add a First Step’ button.
-This will great ‘Step 1’ and further steps will
+To add a step click the ‘Start Writing a Script’ button.
+This will create a few examples steps.

 We recommend one step per page as a webpage test is conducted for each step (Which can be viewed in the ‘Test Result’ once published).
 For more complex journeys such as a lengthy form we would also recommend splitting this up into steps to make it easier to debug and see clearly what is going on.